23 Canadianisms Way More Interesting Than "Eh?"

-A simple couch that could be opened into a bed.
-According to a 1958 source "the Winnipeg couch was a fine oldtimer, built of solid iron and coil springs in those days when Canadians fell into bed with their boots on."
+A simple couch that opened into a bed.
+According to a 1958 source, "the Winnipeg couch was a fine oldtimer, built of solid iron and coil springs in those days when Canadians fell into bed with their boots on."

 "A level of amateur sports for players usually aged 16-17"; or "a player in such a league."

 This piece originally ran in 2013; it has been updated for 2021.